Caeté

 Caeté is a Brazilian municipality located in the state of Minas Gerais.

+Geography

 The city belongs to the mesoregion Metropolitana de Belo Horizonte and to the microregion of Belo Horizonte.

+The municipality contains a small part of the 31270 ha Serra do Gandarela National Park, created in 2014.

+Etymology

 The name Caeté is derived from the local term for some Marantaceae, in particular Stromanthe and Thalia.

-The municipality contains a small part of the 31270 ha Serra do Gandarela National Park, created in 2014.
+In another version, "Caeté" originates from Old Tupi, meaning "true forest" or "virgin forest", derived from the combination of the terms ka'a ("forest") and eté ("true").

+Sports

 44.9% of its population are fans of Cruzeiro while 40.2% prefer Atlético-MG.